The Thin Man Goes Home: Cast

+Production

 Production of a Thin Man film had been planned for 1942, but Myrna Loy refused the role because her attention was focused on her recent marriage to John D. Hertz, Jr. and her all-consuming War work for the Red Cross.
 Fans received the suggestion that Irene Dunne might take over the role of Nora with horror.
 TCM's Roger Fristoe quotes Powell recalling later: "The fans wanted Myrna, and they didn't want anyone else...And I wanted Myrna, too.
 Besides the favorable reception our pictures always received, I must say it was certainly a pleasure to work with her".
 Powell remembered the spectacular welcome Loy received on her first day back to a set thronged with well-wishers: "I've never seen a girl so popular with so many people...
 Everybody from wardrobe was over the set, everybody from makeup, everybody from property, everybody from miles around, it looked like".

 The Thin Man Goes Home was Loy's only wartime picture.

 The cocktail shaker, a staple prop from previous films in the series, ceased to be omnipresent in this one, replaced by a running gag about how difficult it is to get a drink in Nick’s hometown: Nick's faithful flask contains only cider.
 TCM's Notes on the film say that "according to an April 1944 Hollywood Reporter news item, wartime liquor rationing prompted producer Everett Riskin to eliminate the heavy drinking that had been an integral part of Nick and Nora's daily life in previous The Thin Man films".

 The film was the fifth of six based on the characters of Nick and Nora: